lvkremin/personal-website2/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I have over 9 years of research experience.
+I have over 10 years of research experience.
 In my research I have drawn on a range of methods including moderated usability testing, surveys, competitive benchmarking, eye-tracking, interviews, and online experiments.
 I enjoy working with my team to answer questions about how people think and what they know.

-I recently completed my PhD in Psychology at Concordia University in Montreal, Canada.
+I completed my PhD in Psychology at Concordia University in Montreal, Canada.
 My academic research focused on language acquisition in bilingual children.

-Outside of my research, I enjoy practicing and teaching yoga, traveling, spending time with my dog, and occassionally knitting.
+Outside of my research, I enjoy practicing and teaching yoga, traveling, spending time with my dog, and occasionally knitting.

 Please do not hesitate to [contact](https://www.lenavkremin.com/#contact) me if you have any questions relating to my work.